Characterizing AD7746 Error Sources at −80°C: What to Fix Before Calibration

 -

 ❌ Thick-film resistors must be replaced first.
-With ±50 %RH of uncalibratable drift, any multi-point calibration performed now would be invalidated the moment the board temperature changes.
+With ±64 %RH of worst-case uncalibratable drift, any multi-point calibration performed now would be invalidated the moment the board temperature changes.
 Fix the hardware, then calibrate.

 -